Control over Skies: Survivability, Coverage, and Mobility Laws for Hierarchical Aerial Base Stations: Introduction

-Such assumptions are unable to identify the exact role of drones and their inclusion in TCN.
-In order to reduce the considerable impact on TCO, this article recommends using drones in multiple layers similar to TCN and then fixating technologies and mechanisms of sharing the load between both distinctly operating networks.
-As illustrated in Fig.~\ref{fig1}, N-layers can be formed for incorporating drones in TCN with Tier-2 drones acting similar to MBS; and High Altitude Platform System (HAPS) and Tier-1 drones facilitate the movement and control over the underlying network with Tier-2 drones and entities of TCN.
-It is to be noted that the type and the make of drone pose a considerable effect on the performance of the network as it is easier to regulate the network with rotor-wing drones, whereas fixed-wing drones require specialized algorithms for generating the waypoints.
+In order to reduce the considerable impact on TCO, this article recommends using drones in multiple layers like TCN.
+As illustrated in Fig.~\ref{fig1}, N-layers can be formed by incorporating drones in TCN with Tier-2 drones acting similar to MBS, and High-Altitude Platform System (HAPS) and Tier-1 drones facilitate the movement and control over the underlying network.
+This type of deployment offers a wide range of flexibility in allocating load and mobility management.
+The user-load from the access points is handled by Tier-2 drones where the Tier-1 drones offer backbone solution to this type of network.
+It is to be noted that the type and the make of drones pose a considerable effect on the performance of the network as it is easier to regulate the network with rotor-wing drones, whereas fixed-wing drones require specialized algorithms for generating the waypoints.